 - if the qualification is an apprenticeship or a traineeship

-- job descriptions to help you decide which qualification is suitable for your employee and your workplace
+- job descriptions to help you decide which qualification is suitable for you

 - industrial arrangements and awards

 - any additional regulatory requirements

 - links to resources for registered training organisations

 - links to training providers available to deliver the training.

 Initially, staff from an Apprenticeship Network Provider (ANP) will help you to establish your apprenticeship or traineeship with NSW Department of Industry - Training Services NSW, and advise you on the funding or other assistance that may be available to you as an apprentice or trainee.

 Once registered, ANP staff and State Training Service's field staff will monitor your apprenticeship or traineeship and assist with training aspects.
 If things don't work out, and you (or your employer) want to cancel, suspend or transfer the apprenticeship/traineeship to another employer, Training Services NSW staff will assist in resolving the situation and make necessary arrangements.

 For more information you can visit the Australian Apprenticeships web site.